espocrm/documentation/docs/user-guide/sales-orders.md

 By default a number field is auto-incremented.
 You can disable auto-increment at Administration > Entity Manager > Sales Order > Fields > number.
 It's also possible to make the number field read-only.

-The prefix before the generated next number of the sales order can be configured at Administration > Entity Manager > Sales Order > Fields > numberA.
+The prefix of the next number, the next number itself and the quantity of digits in the number can be configured at Administration > Entity Manager > Sales Order > Fields > numberA.

 ## Default tax